-Although British Columbia has not yet tabled any cannabis bills, the Government of British Columbia announced in December 2017 that recreational cannabis will be sold in that province through both public and privately operated stores.
-The British Columbia Liquor Distribution Branch will be responsible for the public retail stores and will also be the province's wholesale distributor of non-medical cannabis.
+The Government of British Columbia announced in December 2017 that recreational cannabis will be sold in that province through both public and privately operated stores.
+The British Columbia Liquor Distribution Branch will be responsible for the public retail stores and online sales and will also be the province's wholesale distributor of nonmedical cannabis.
 Licensing and monitoring of private retail stores will be the responsibility of the Liquor Control and Licensing Branch.
 In February 2018, the Government of British Columbia released further details about proposed cannabis regulation in the province.
-Adults will be allowed to use cannabis in places where tobacco smoking and vaping are permitted, but will be banned from smoking and vaping in areas frequented by children including beaches, parks and playgrounds, and the use of cannabis in any form will be banned for all occupants in vehicles.
+Adults will be allowed to use cannabis in places where tobacco smoking and vaping are permitted, but will be banned from smoking and vaping in areas frequented by children including beaches, parks and playgrounds, and the use of cannabis in any form will be banned for all occupants in vehicles and in or near schools.
 British Columbia will allow personal cultivation of up to four cannabis plants per household, but the province will allow landlords to prohibit home cultivation.
+On April 26, 2018, the Government of British Columbia introduced Bill 30, the Cannabis Control and Licensing Act, and Bill 31, the Cannabis Distribution Act, which are in line with the previously announced framework.